 The Foundation considers all highly liquid investments purchased with an initial maturity of three months or less to be cash equivalents.

 INVESTMENTS

-Investments consist of mutual funds, corporate bonds, and money market funds carried at fair value and certificates of deposit carried at amortized cost.
+Investments consist of mutual funds, fixed income and equity securities, corporate bonds, and money market funds carried at fair value and certificates of deposit carried at amortized cost.

 CONTRIBUTIONS AND CONTRIBUTIONS RECEIVABLE